Small amplitude solitary waves in the Dirac-Maxwell system: Proof of existence of solitary waves in Dirac--Maxwell system

 Finally, notice that since the explicit dependence of $\mathcal{F}$ is on $\epsilon^2$, we have

-and hence, $\varPhi_j(\epsilon)=\varPhi_j(-\epsilon)$ since otherwise it would be possible to contradict the local uniqueness part of the conclusion of the implicit function theorem (applied to $\mathcal{G}$ with $\mathbf{a}=0$, $\mathbf{b}=0$).
-This completes the proof of Proposition~\ref{prop-sw-dm} and thus of Theorem~\ref{theorem-sw-dm}. \end{proof}
+and hence $\varPhi_j(\epsilon)=\varPhi_j(-\epsilon)$, since otherwise it would be possible to contradict the local uniqueness part of the conclusion of the implicit function theorem (applied to ${\mathcal{G}_R}$ with $\mathbf{a}=0$, $\mathbf{b}=0$).
+This completes the proof of Proposition~\ref{prop-sw-dm} and thus of the existence part of Theorem~\ref{theorem-sw-dm}. \end{proof}

-\begin{remark} The solutions of $\mathcal{F}=0$ are obtained for both positive and negative epsilon close to zero, but the $\epsilon$ negative branch apparently gives rise to solutions of the Maxwell-Dirac system via \eqref{ansatz-2} which are related to the positive branch as follows.
+\begin{remark} The solutions of $\mathcal{F}(\varPhi,\epsilon)=0$ are obtained for both positive and negative epsilon close to zero, but the $\epsilon$ negative branch apparently gives rise to solutions of the Dirac--Maxwell system via \eqref{ansatz-2} which are related to the positive branch as follows.
 By \eqref{ansatz-2}, the branch which corresponds to negative $\epsilon$ has the form

 where we took into account that $\varPhi_1(y,\epsilon)$, $\varPhi_2(y,\epsilon)$ obtained from Proposition~\ref{prop-sw-dm} are even in $\epsilon$.
 Comparing to \eqref{ansatz-2}, we conclude that this branch is related to the $\epsilon$-positive branch $\phi(x,\omega)$ by